 Heathrow is consulting on its expansion project and new runway in a number of stages.
 Our first consultation, ran 17 January 2018 – 28 March 2018, sought views on our emerging proposals in terms of what the expanded airport could look like, how it might operate, and how we might best mitigate against the potential impacts, including proposals for compensation and noise insulation.
 The feedback from this has been fed into our latest consultation in (Airport Expansion Consultation) where views are being sought on our proposed scheme for expansion and how Heathrow will manage and mitigate the effects of this growth on local communities.

 Airport Expansion Consultation (Jun-Sep 2019)

-We are consulting on our preferred proposals for developing and operating an expanded Heathrow, including the effects of expansion and how we intend to manage them.
-This consultation seeks feedback on our:
+We are consulted on our preferred proposals for developing and operating an expanded Heathrow, including the effects of expansion and how we intend to manage them.
+The consultation seeked feedback on our:

 - Preferred Masterplan for expansion;